goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 Listing comments
 ----------------

-This section explain listing tickets in the ticket page, so that the user can see comments for the particular ticket.
+This section covers listing comments on the ticket page, so that the user can see comments for the particular ticket.

-To list the comments in the ticket page, you need to modify the ``src/tc/collector/ticketmain.pt``::
+To list the comments on the ticket page, you need to modify ``src/tc/collector/ticketmain.pt``::

   <html>